corentinway/permutation-way/README.md

 * 'data' event is emmitted for each permutation array found
 * 'end' event is emmitted once all permutation were found without error
-* 'end' event is emmitted if an error is met like invalid input or not all permutation found
+* 'error' event is emmitted if an error is met like invalid input or not all permutation found

 ## Permutation of objects